Come see us! No appointment needed for retail shopping or meeting cats for adoption. Open Tues-Sun, 12-6 p.m.

 Returning a Cat

-If you schedule an appointment and return a recently adopted cat within 60 days or adoption, you may be eligible to exchange for another cat with an equivalent or lower adoption fee (or you may choose to adopt a cat with a higher adoption fee by paying the difference).
-After adoption, we always remain a resource for you, but we can’t guarantee that we’ll be able to take in a cat you adopted from us longer than 60 days ago.
-If you need to find a new home for cat you adopted more than 60 days ago, please see our information about Rehoming a Cat.
+If you schedule an appointment and return a recently adopted cat within 60 days of adoption, you may be eligible to exchange for another cat with an equivalent or lower adoption fee (or you may choose to adopt a cat with a higher adoption fee by paying the difference).